Argent77/A7-GolemConstruction/A7!GolemConstruction/readme/readme.txt

 This is a WeiDU mod, that means it is very easy to install.
 Simply unpack the downloaded archive into your game directory and run "setup-A7!GolemConstruction.exe".
 Follow the instructions and you are ready to start.
-It is strongly recommend to install the mod before starting the "Siege of Dragonspear" campaign (BG:EE), or starting a new game (BG2:EE).
+It is strongly recommend to install the mod before starting the "Siege of Dragonspear" campaign (BG:EE), or starting a new game (BG2:EE and IWD:EE).

-Important: The game must be patched to v2.0 or higher to install this mod.
+Important: BG2:EE must be patched to v2.0 or higher to install this mod.
+           IWD:EE must be patched to v1.4 or higher to install this mod.

 Components
 ~~~~~~~~~~

-1. Golem Construction Ability for Spellcasters (for BG:SoD, BG2:EE and EET)
+1. Golem Construction Ability for Spellcasters (for BG:SoD, BG2:EE, EET and IWD:EE)

 The main component of the mod.
 It installs a number of golem building manuals which can be found
 all over Faerûn.
 The "Manual of Golem Building" comes in six volumes containing knowledge about